ibm-cloud-docs/cloud-databases/reference-key-protect.md

 - BYOK for backups is only available in US regions `us-south` and `us-east`.
 - Keys for backups are not region-locked, but only keys in the `us-south` are durable to region failures.
 Use a key from `us-south`, regardless of where your deployment is, to ensure that your backups are available even in the event of a region failure.

+### Granting the delegation authorization

 In order to enable your deployment to use the Key Protect key, you need to [Enable authorization to be delegated](/docs/iam?topic=iam-serviceauth) when granting the service authorizations.
-Then, when you provision your deployment through the CLI with the `backup_encryption_key_crn` parameter,
+If the delegation authorization is not present before provisioning your deployment with a key, the provision fails.

+### Using the Key at Provision

+Once the appropriate authorization and delegation is granted, you  you supply the [key name or CRN](/docs/key-protect?topic=key-protect-view-keys) when you provision a deployment.

+In the CLI, use the `disk-encryption-key` parameter in the parameters JSON object.
 ```
 ibmcloud resource service-instance-create example-database <service-name> standard us-south \
 -p \ '{